mworion/MountWizzard4/docs/source/install/python.rst

 https://www.python.org/downloads/mac-osx/

 and follow the installation procedure.
-Depending on your preference you could install python 3.7.x for a single user or for all users.
+Depending on your preference you could install python3 for a single user or for all users.
 MW4 does not need admin rights to run, so please feel free to choose the variant you would like to use.

 Ubuntu
 ------
-Referring to Ubuntu 18.04 LTS as it comes only with python3.6, you could upgrade to python3.8.x.
+Referring to Ubuntu 18.04 LTS as it comes with python3.6.
+This should work, but you could upgrade to python3.8.x.
 This could be done by adding an appropriate repo, which enables this version.

-.. warning::    Please update to python3.8.x if you want in a way, which fits best to your
+.. hint::   If you update to a higher python version, please update to python3.8.x if you want
-                environment.
+            in a way, which fits best to your environment.
 There are many descriptions out, so please search for it in case you don't know exactly.

 An example is from: https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/